-Operational land and buildings have been valued on a depreciated replacement costs basis, not a historic basis as per the Charities SORP.
-The main reason for this is the obligation under the Local Government Code of Practice on local authority accounting to apply a depreciated replacement cost valuation basis, and it is under the Local Government Code that the Common Good Accounts have been audited in previous years.
+Operational land and buildings have been valued on a depreciated replacement costs basis, not a historic basis as per the Charities SoRP.
+The main reason for this is the obligation under the Code of Practice on Local Authority Accounting to apply a depreciated replacement cost valuation basis, and it is under this Code that the Common Good Fund Accounts have been audited.